hm-lang/core/proposals/types.md

 Types are written in `lowerCamelCase` format, i.e., any identifier that starts with a lower case letter.

-Primitive types are written using abbreviations, e.g. `int` for integer (specifically a 64-bit signed integer) and `dbl` for double.
+Primitive types are written using abbreviations, e.g. `dbl` for double.
 Still, primitive types can be considered as first-class citizens, i.e., they can be inherited from, and they can still have methods defined on them.